Sagura091/bh-lib/README.md

 Additionally, the repo provides a standalone Demonstration of all the UI components available.
 This provides 2 benefits:

-1. If you want to use Bh-Lib in your own projects, you can use the Demo to see all the components avaialble
+1. If you want to use Bh-Lib in your own projects, you can use the Demo to see all the components available
 2. You can use the Demo as a hosting application for developing completely _new_ components.

 ## Atomic Design